minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

   - Don't use the root account except for AWS account
   - On physical user = One AWS usersA
   - Assign users to groups and assign permissions to groups
-  - Create a strong password
+  - Create a strong password policy
+  - Use and enforce the use of Multi Factor Authentication (MFA)
+  - Create and use Roles for giving permissions to AWS services
+  - Use Access Keys for Proga